Neolithic / Bronze Age Stone Circle

 OS Maps - Landranger 119 (Buxton & Matlock), Explorer OL24 (The Peak District - White Peak Area)

-longer nine stones, but four stones remain of this stone
+longer nine stones, but four gritstone orthostats remain of this stone

 Derbyshire, they stand isolated in a farmers field on Harthill Moor, almost

-due west of Doll Tor and the ritual
+due west across the Ivy Bar Brook from the small stone circle of Doll Tor and the ritual

 complex of Stanton Moor that